Joshua Schank Chief Innovation Officer Los Angeles Metropolitan Transportation Authority

 Daniel Gosson Consultant Inform

 Daniel specializes in inbound and finished vehicle logistics with responsibilities including business process consulting and project implementation support.
 Growing up around his family’s car dealership, Daniel was well versed in automotive well before the start of his professional career focusing on supply chain and production planning.
 Now in the finished vehicle world, Daniel calls upon his experience in technology and automotive to not only find solutions for today’s logistical problems but also to investigate how future technologies will shape our industry.

-Christoph Seitz Owner and CEO CFR Rinkens
+Christoph Seitz CEO CFR Rinkens

 Christoph is CEO and co-owner of CFR Rinkens LLC, a California-based non-vessel operating common carrier (NVOCC) specialising in containerised transport of new and used vehicles worldwide.
 Christoph's key focus is business development.

 Brian Mason VP Business Development & Administration Pasha Automotive Services

 Brian recently joined Pasha Automotive Services after retiring from Toyota Motor Sales USA, where he served for 31 years in a wide variety of executive assignments, including Information Systems, Finance, Distribution Operations and Finished Vehicle Logistics.
 He holds a BSc and an MBA from California State University, Long Beach, and has completed postgraduate studies at both the Darden Graduate School of Business Administration, University of Virginia, and at the Sloan School of Management, MIT.